 See you in September!

 Thanks for opting in!
-We will send you an authorization form in September 2022, to grieve your property taxes for the 2024-25 tax year.
-Please rest assured that we will only use this opt-in form for that purpose.
+We will send you an authorization form in September 2023, to grieve your property tax assessment for the 2025/26 tax year.
+Please rest assured that we will only use this opt-in form for that purpose, and no other.

 While you wait, please feel free to browse our frequently asked questions:

-No. The grievance process is almost always in advance of the tax year.
+No. The grievance process takes a long time – about two years – and is all done in advance of the tax year.

 Yes.
 You have one opportunity to file a grievance every year.
 Once a tax year’s deadline passes, there is no recourse to file for that year.
 Filing a grievance each year ensures that you will not miss an opportunity to lower your taxes.
-Waiting for a resolution, which may not come until after the next filing deadline, could cost you in taxes down the line.
+Waiting for a resolution, which may not come until after the next filing deadline, could cost you in taxes due to a missed deadline.

 In Nassau County, the tax grievance process generally takes about two years from beginning to end.
 We begin accepting authorizations in the fall, then file with ARC in the winter and spring, negotiate with ARC by the next fall or winter, go to court if necessary the following summer, before the assessment we’ve (hopefully) won takes effect in the fall.
 The process is long, is all done in advance, and every year we are dealing with multiple tax years from the past, present, and future.